beattykariuki/mblog/README.md

-## Personal-Blog App
+## My-Blog

-This is a web application named personal_blog that allows users to view & comment on blogs based on categories
+This is a web application named My-blog that allows users to view & comment on blogs based on categories

 ## Author
 Betty Kariuki